sblask-webextensions/webextension-tab-deque/README.md

    option in the tab's (if supported by the browser) and page's context menu.
    Ideally a simple left click would do that too (like a previous version of this extension based on a different API did), but there is currently no API for detecting clicks on tabs.
+There is also a keyboard shortcut:
+   `Ctrl-Down`.
+ - A kind of undo of the latter is `Ctrl-Up`, it selects the tab at the end of the deque and moves it to the front of the deque.

 Feedback
 --------